chanzuckerberg/open-science/collections/_data_sharing/data_dryad.md

 - **Data metrics:** Dryad provides additional metrics about your data, including number of views and downloads.
 - **Integrated code publishing:** Code, scripts, and software packages not published elsewhere can be sent directly to Zenodo for publication under your selected license.
 - **Links to all parts of a project:** Data entries in Dryad can be linked to all related parts of your project online, including the associated publication (preprint and final peer-reviewed article), software (e.g., GitHub), websites, and data published in other repositories.
-- **Embargoed publication during review:** Data can be submitted to Dryad privately and made only available to reviewers, then embargoed until the time of publication.
+- **Private and embargoed data:** Data can be submitted to Dryad privately and made only available to reviewers and/or collaborators.
+A data entry can also be embargoed (data entry visible, but data unavailable for viewing/download) until the time of publication.

 ## Parts of a Dryad data entry

-This section describes the general parts of a data entry, highlighting similarities and differences between a publication in a journal and a data entry, and identifying features that help your published data have the biggest impact.
+This section describes the general parts of a data entry, highlighting similarities and differences with publication in a journal, and identifying features that help your published data have the biggest impact.

 > Dryad maintains documentation about their [submission process](https://datadryad.org/stash/submission_process),